Adaptive Listening™

 Even though I might have been considered “good enough” by many, having someone walk through the weak spots in my delivery was extremely valuable.
 We worked on three key areas:

-Here’s the “before” video.
-I removed the audio from the clip so you can focus solely on my body language.
+In the “before” video.
 I scan the audience and don’t look anyone in the eye, I’m swaying and leaning on one foot or the other, I keep my hands cupped in front of me and my legs crossed.
 I thought I came across as comfortable and casual in front of a crowd but in reality, I look uncomfortable and possibly even uncaring.

-Now look at the transformation.
-In this video it looks like I’m talking to people instead of at them.
+But, wow, what a transformation.
+In the “after” video it looks like I’m talking to people instead of at them.
 My movements are more intentional, my stance is more grounded and my eyes aren’t darting around from side to side.

 Kelly felt like I had good facial expression but she had to work on my eye contact for quite a while.
 She’d put photos of people with various expressions on the chairs and had me hold their eyes for 5 seconds.
 It was uncomfortable at first but the results are visible in the video clip.